Last updated on 2026-01-21

 The Baking and Pastry Arts program is structured to provide a comprehensive learning experience over a one-year period.
 The program includes:

-• Hands-on experience in baking and pastry arts.
+- Hands-on training in baking and pastry arts

-• A 40-hour field industry placement to apply skills in a real-world setting.
+- A 40-hour field industry placement to gain real-world experience

-The program operates on a flexible schedule from Monday to Sunday, with classes that may start as early as 7 a.m. and run until 10 p.m.
-This structure allows students to balance their studies with other commitments.
-The program also includes a winter intake that consists of two semesters starting in January and running through August, with no summer break.
+The program operates on a schedule from Monday to Sunday, with classes that may start as early as 7 a.m. and run until 10 p.m.
+This flexible schedule allows students to balance their studies with other commitments.
+The program is designed to equip students with the skills necessary for a successful career in the baking and pastry industry.

 Featured Experiences